csorianot/godmc_wiki/Methylation-normalisation.md

 In the `norm.parameters` variable, you can set your batch variables eg. `Slide`, `plate`, and `tissue` etc., the number of extracted PCs in the control matrix, the number of extracted PCs from the normalized betas, number of variable probes and the p-value threshold used for the association testing.

-Set the parameters to use in normalisation:

-#Set your batch variables
-#It is important to code your batch variables as a factor in order to look at the associations between PCs and your batch variables eg. Slide, sentrix_row, sentrix_col, Sex and other batch should be coded as a factor.
+It is important to code your batch variables as a factor in order to look at the associations between PCs and your batch variables eg. Slide, sentrix_row, sentrix_col, Sex and other batch should be coded as a factor.
 You can check this with:

 ```r
 str(norm.objects[[1]]$samplesheet)

 #You change it by running a loop